PreRix/Data-Science-Project---Group-16/README.md

 Because this is no scientific way of selecting the measuring points providing data the whole project relies on, we created a coordinate frame for the Kiel region (+ extra radius for surrounding area) and identiefied the traffic measuring points that are located within this frame.

+This coordinate frame has the following coordinates:
+- min_latitude: 54.068086300000004
+- max_latidude: 54.61594389999999

+- min_longitude: 9.8472391
+- max_longitude: 10.404307

+The counting stations within this frame then got analyized by us in terms of usefullness for our project.
+We selected the follwing stations as relevant:
+- 1104: "Rumohr" on the A215 -> a main route when traveling the North-South-Axis; e.g. it is the direct linkage to the A7 from Kiel.
+- 1111: "Kiel-Holtenau I" on the B503 ->
+- 1112: "Kiel-Holtenau 2" on the B503 ->
+- 1116: "Gettorf (Wulfshagen)" on the B76 -> the only counting station covering the vehicle counts for the North-West-Axis from Kiel.
+- 1135: "Raisdorf I" on the B76 -> the closest of the counting stations in the East of Kiel; and one that got used over all five years of the observation period.
+- 1156: "AS Wankendorf (Stolpe)" on the A21 -> counting station covering the traffic coming from the East via the Autobahn (e.g. trips from Berlin).
+- 1158: "Kiel/Schönkirchen" on the B502 -> only counting station in the North-East of Kiel.
+- 1162: "Melsdorf" on the A210 ->
+- 1194: "Kiel-West" on the A215 -> counting station directly in front of Kiel, where the A215 and A210 merge together.

 *to be continued*